trip5/EspHome-Led-PixelClock/README.md

 This clock has a rotation sensor.
 It seems to be just a mercury-like bulb that detects if the clock has been flipped.
 This is functional to flip the clock but you could also use it for other things if you wish.

+### Date Display

+This clock can display the date at configurable intervals.
+The display interval checks how long the clock was displayed for and then displays the date for the specified time
+(in seconds).
+Keep in mind that displaying the message from the Home Assistant integration will not interrupt this count, so I recommend choosing sane and even numbers.

 ## Integration with Home Assistant

 ![image](./images/EHLPC_Home_Assistant_message.png)